HSLdevcom/pelias-data-container/README.md

  * DOCKER_USER - mandatory dockerhub credentials for image deployment
  * DOCKER_AUTH
+ * DOCKER_TAG - optional, default 'latest' when pushing new image.
+If given, prod image will not be pushed
  * MMLAPIKEY - needed for loading nlsfi data
  * ORG - optional, default 'hsldevcom'
  * BUILD_INTERVAL - optional, as days, defaults to 7